FAQs for Bar Professional Training Course (BPTC) Students

 I have a place to start one of the new Bar training courses later in 2020.
 Will I be able to start it?

 Information about new Bar training courses will be given by the AETO so they should be the first point of contact for what the arrangements will be as the situation evolves.

-I haven’t been able to take the Bar Course Aptitude Test (BCAT) because the test centres are closed.
-What will happen if I can’t take it by the time I’m due to start my Bar training course?
+I haven’t been able to take the Bar Course Aptitude Test (BCAT) because registrations were suspended.
+How will I be able to take it by the time I’m due to start my Bar training course?

-Those students intending to start their Bar training on one of the new authorised pathways starting in September will be able to sit the BCAT under the same remote proctored conditions being used for the August BPTC and BTT centralised assessments.
-Some students have already taken the BCAT, but registrations were suspended when the test centres closed under lockdown.
+Those students intending to start their Bar training on one of the new authorised pathways starting in September are able to sit the BCAT under the same remote proctored conditions being used for the August BPTC and BTT centralised assessments.

-It is anticipated that the BCAT will reopen for registrations before the start of June.
-The BCAT can then be taken via OnVUE, Pearson VUE’s online proctoring solution, or at a test centre where these are available.
-The BCAT remains an entry requirement for the vocational component of Bar training.
+The BCAT reopened for registrations on 29 May.
+The BCAT can be taken via OnVUE, Pearson VUE’s online proctoring solution, or at a test centre where these are available.
+To register to take the BCAT, please visit: https://home.pearsonvue.com/bsb The BCAT remains an entry requirement for the vocational component of Bar training.

 FAQs for Bar Transfer Test (BTT) candidates